Contrastive vision-language learning with paraphrasing and negation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented SemCLIP, a method that enhances CLIP's robustness to linguistic variations through joint learning of paraphrasing and negation.
-By incorporating projection-based paraphrasing and negation losses alongside the standard contrastive objective, our approach addresses key limitations in handling semantic variations while preserving retrieval performance.
-Based on the empirical results obtained here, we argue that contrastive learning should address paraphrasing and negation together, rather than in isolation.

-Much recent research has focused on addressing CLIP's \textit{negation problem}.
-Broader concerns however include equivalence, contradiction and entailment in natural language inference \citep{srivastava2023imitationgamequantifyingextrapolating}.
-Addressing these within contrastive objectives presents major challenges.
-While not addressing entailment in this paper, analyzing negation and paraphrasing together provides a more realistic setting for learning sound semantics in CLIP-like systems.
-The paper's main proposition for structuring embedding spaces to reflect paraphrasing (equivalence) and negation (contradiction) should yield representations that are better suited for entailment inference.
-Future work will extend this approach to more complex relationships, such as non-verbal negation \citep{polarity} and explore data augmentation strategies to support the implementation of entailment.
+We presented SemCLIP, which enhances CLIP's multimodal robustness to linguistic variations via joint learning of paraphrasing and negation, addressing well-known limitations of CLIP while seeking to preserve retrieval performance.
+More broadly, a neurosymbolic treatment of the task at hand should consider linguistic equivalence (building on paraphrasing), contradiction (building on various forms of negation), but also entailment in natural language inference \citep{srivastava2023imitationgamequantifyingextrapolating}.
+Incorporating all three within contrastive self-supervised objectives remains an open challenge for the field.
+While this paper does not tackle entailment directly, analysing negation and paraphrasing together should provide a more realistic setting for learning sound semantics in CLIP-like systems and for structuring embedding spaces around approximate equivalences, via paraphrasing, and contradictions, when opposing statements align in embedding spaces.
+This proposition is expected to yield neurosymbolic representations better suited for entailment inference, with future work aimed at extending the approach introduced here to more complex relationships such as non-verbal negation \citep{polarity}, and data augmentation strategies with multimodal LLMs as a way of realizing and interpreting entailment in contrastive models.